Parenting

 My mornings are unlikely to change very much.
 At least I now have the study as a backup to justify why I drink such a large amount of caffeine.

 It’s true that while we all know mornings can be stressful, changing our routines is not always an easy task.
 Even though we are aware that we can be more prepared, we still rush through the mornings.
-It seems like there’s always another thing that needs to be done, whether it’s the child’s homework, an unfinished school project or a meltdown because you have to wear a coat in cold weather.
+It seems like there’s always another thing that needs to be done, whether it’s the child’s homework, an unfinished school project, or a meltdown because you have to wear a coat in cold weather.
 It’s hard to keep up with a routine because it is unpredictable.

-Finds Surprising, but Not So Surprising
+Finds Surprising, But Not So Surprising

 The findings of this study may not be revolutionary for most parents, but it sheds light on an issue that is often ignored.
 The survey found that parents would have told their children to hurry up 540 times by the end of the school year.
 This number may seem laughable to you, as I tell my son or daughter to hurry up every morning.